ch0m5/Get_Hooked/Get Hooked/Game/README.md

 	- All Debug Functionalities
 	- Framerate Logic and Limitations
 	- Entitiy System
-	- Player Entity and Logic
-	- Enemies Entities and Logic
+	- All entities and Logic
 	- User Interface System
 	- All UI Elements and Logic
 	- Brofiler Implementation